 Cook two courses for lunch

-To cook lunch the Italian way, prepare a generous pasta course, followed-up with a protein course of meat or cheese, perhaps with some fried veggies on the side.
-If serving wine, include a jug of water to dilute it with and have fruit or gelato ready for desert.
+To cook lunch the Italian way, prepare a generous pasta course, followed up with a protein course of meat or cheese, perhaps with some fried veggies on the side.
+If serving wine, include a jug of water to dilute it with and have fruit or gelato ready for dessert.